lendroit/vscode-tabagotchi/README.md

 # tabagotchi README

+(ᵔᴥᵔ) <- This is your Tabagotchi, take care of it, it gets annoyed when you have too many tabs open.

 This extension prevents you from opening too many tabs in your workspace.
 When you are dealing with compexe issues you tend to try to do multiple things at a time, or you struggle to understand a behaviour, You end up having all the files of your project open.
 This is when you need a five minute break.